mulindijr/mulindijr/README.md

 ### About Me
 🌱 I’m currently exploring various programming languages and frameworks.<br>
 🚀 I love building innovative projects and learning new technologies.<br>
-🎓 Currently pursuing my degree in Software Engineering at Moringa School.
+🎓 I am currently learning Software Engineering at Moringa School.

 ### My Interests
 I have a keen interest in the following areas:<br>

-- Software Development<br>
+- Front-end development with Reactjs<br>
-- Data Science<br>
+- Back-end development with Flask and Django<br>
-- Machine Learning<br>
+- React Native for mobile applications<br>
 - Open Source Projects<br>
 ---
 ### Technologies and Tools